Linuxfabrik/monitoring-plugins/BUILD.rst

 Build for Windows
 -----------------

 Packaging for Windows means creating both a zip and an msi file, both of which can be downloaded from https://download.linuxfabrik.ch/monitoring-plugins/windows/.
-Both files are created automatically using Github Actions (workflow `Linuxfabrik: Build Windows <https://github.com/Linuxfabrik/monitoring-plugins/actions/workflows/lf-build-windows.yml>`__).
+Both files are created automatically using the Github Actions workflow `Linuxfabrik: Build Windows <https://github.com/Linuxfabrik/monitoring-plugins/actions/workflows/lf-build-windows.yml>`__.

+Signing the .exe and .msi files is done using `SignPath for Open Source projects <https://about.signpath.io/product/open-source>`__.

-To create the msi file, we use the `WiX Toolset <https://wixtoolset.org/docs/intro/>`__ on Windows.
-The zip is created on Windows as well.
+To create the msi file, we use the `WiX Toolset <https://wixtoolset.org/docs/intro/>`__.

 Compiling - Good to Know